DevOpsPlayground/zero-trust-kyverno/README.md

 Navigate to the workshop folder and Open the file check-web-deployment.yaml in the lesson 1 folder.

-Run the following command to create the policy: kubectl apply -f workshop/lesson01/check-web-deployment.yaml
+Open lab01-validate

-Next: Deploy the workload using the following command kubectl apply -f kyverno-infra/infra/robot-shop.yaml
+Run the following command to create the policy: kubectl apply -f workshop/lab01-validate/lesson01/validate-namespace.yaml

 # Lesson 2